tekknolagi/isdt/lecture-notes/1-cli.md

 implemented by the Linux kernel and work as part of any path, `~` is implemented by the shell and so only works when you're running a shell command.
-It won't work, for example, from an `fopen()` call in C. To see this for yourself, you can put some of these special directory names inside quotes when passing them to shell commands.
-As you'll see later, quotes suppress some of the shell's processing, including `~` expansion:
+It won't work, for example, from an `fopen()` call in C. To see this for yourself, you can put some of these special directory names inside single quotes when passing them to shell commands.
+As you'll see next lecture, quotes (both single and double) suppress some of the shell's processing, including `~`
+expansion:

 ```
-$ ls "/comp/50ISDT/examples/file-zoo"
+$ ls '/comp/50ISDT/examples/file-zoo'
 directory1  file1  file1-link  file2  file3  missing-link
-$ ls "/comp/50ISDT/examples/file-zoo/directory1/.."
+$ ls '/comp/50ISDT/examples/file-zoo/directory1/..'
 directory1  file1  file1-link  file2  file3  missing-link
-$ ls "~"
+$ ls '~'
 ls: cannot access ~: No such file or directory
 $
 ```